 Plan to Address the Unauthorized Distribution of Copyright Material

 The college Information Technology Department has a plan to effectively combat the unauthorized distribution of copyright material.
-A network monitoring device (technology-based deterrant) analyzes web traffic for patterns and anomalies indicative of illegal Peer-to-Peer file sharing.
+A network monitoring device (technology-based deterrent) analyzes web traffic for patterns and anomalies indicative of illegal Peer-to-Peer file sharing.
 The plan is reviewed annually by the CTO in collaboration with the Vice President for Learning Support and revised as necessary to remain in compliance.

 The Copyright Resources page provides links to the texts of copyright legislation, interpretative guidelines, best practices, etc.